mad-maths/mad-maths.github.io/_posts/2024-06-28-tensor-products-dual-spaces.md

 Intuitively, dim($B(V,W)$) = dim($V$)dim($W$) = mn.

 While it will not be proved here, it is easy to see that every linear functional can be written as a (m x n) matrix, and every (m x n) matrix can be associated to a linear functional.
-These two spaces are isomorphic, so they have the same dimension. \\
+These two spaces are isomorphic, so they have the same dimension.

-(why do we need basis free?????)

 So, to make a basis free definition, we define tensor products in the following unconventional way -